-SkillSource DEI staff assisted the DEI State Coordinator in setting up the initial WIOA Section 188 Trainings, WIOA Section 188: Achieving Equal Access and Opportunity: Requirements and Promising Practices, and outreach efforts.
-Several locations and times were made available to accommodate workforce staff across the region.
-The training was made available to partner agencies including SNAPET and VIEW.
-The trainings were presented by a National Disability Institute subject matter expert on WIOA Section 188 and focused on learning about strategies for AJC customer flow and services and to meet compliance that results in better outcomes.
-Workforce staff across agencies were in attendance including the Virginia Employment Commission, SkillSource, WIOA Title-I and VCW Center operations.
+SkillSource Ticket to Work staff have delivered WIOA Section 188 Trainings, WIOA Section 188: Achieving Equal Access and Opportunity: Requirements and Promising Practices, and outreach efforts.
+These training are made available to partner agencies including SNAPET and VIEW.
+Workforce staff across agencies have been invited to attend, including the Virginia Employment Commission, SkillSource, WIOA Title-I and VCW Center operations.

 Other cross-training activities included networking and information sharing with DARS and DBVI.
-SkillSource initiated a brown-bag lunch event at the DARS Fairfax Office with WIOA Title-I case managers and DARS counselors.
-Staff were put into small groups and given case studies to work through to simulate Integrated Resource Teams (IRTs).
-SkillSource presented information on Ticket to Work at the local DARS office.
-WIOA Title-I was represented at the IT Career Fair - an annual event coordinated by DBVI and DARS through the Career Pathways for Individuals with Disabilities (CPID) grant.
+SkillSource has presented information on Ticket to Work at the local DARS office and the WIOA program staff and DARS and DBVI representatives frequently collaborate to attend events that each agency is holding.
 SkillSource provided staff resources to the Career Pathways for Individuals with Disabilities (CPID) initiative for three years resulting in increased collaboration and coordination with Virginia Vocational Rehabilitation agencies.